How To Identify and Repair a Sinking Foundation (2024 Guide)

 Clicking “Get Your Estimate” submits your data to Home Service Quotes, which will process your data in accordance with the Home Service Quotes Privacy Policy.

-Your home’s foundation sits on layers of soil that can shift under the weight of the structure.
-Some shifting and settling is normal, but a sinking foundation is a serious problem you should address immediately.
-Our guide covers the warning signs and causes of a sinking foundation, plus steps you can take to remedy the situation.
+Your home’s foundation supports your house and sits on soil layers that can shift under the weight of the structure, resulting in changes in the foundation.
+Some shifting is normal, but a sinking foundation is a serious problem you should address immediately.
+We’ll review the warning signs, causes, and solutions to remedy the sinking of your home’s foundation below.

 Warning Signs of a Sinking Foundation

 Some warning signs of a sinking foundation include cracked drywall, wall gaps, and a leaning chimney.
-Learn more about these signs and others below.
+Learn more about these signs and others in the following sections.

 Cracked Drywall or Floors